computationalstylistics/computationalstylistics.github.io/_projects/07_chemical-linguistics.md

 * Michał Woźniak
 * Urszula Modrzyk

 The project addresses one of the greatest and outstanding challenges of modern chemistry – namely, the use of computers to design optimal, multistep chemical pathways leading to lifesaving drugs, pigments or dyes, complex natural products, and many more.
-Our proposal unites the efforts of Poland’s best chemists, computer scientists and linguistics experts to challenge this prevailing view of chemistry and demonstrate – both in silico and through experimental validation – that by uniting the tools of computational linguistics (or corpus linguistics), data mining, machine learning, and algorithm theory, it is possible to teach computers chemistry to the level of top-notch organic chemists and then use these computers to plan complex synthetic transformations.
+Our proposal unites the efforts of Poland’s best chemists, computer scientists and linguists to challenge this prevailing view of chemistry and demonstrate – both in silico and through experimental validation – that by uniting the tools of computational linguistics (or corpus linguistics), data mining, machine learning, and algorithm theory, it is possible to teach computers chemistry to the level of top-notch organic chemists and then use these computers to plan complex synthetic transformations.